xdebug/vscode-php-debug/README.md

 - `runtimeArgs`: Additional arguments to pass to the PHP binary
 - `externalConsole`: Launches the script in an external console window instead of the debug console (default: `false`)
 - `env`: Environment variables to pass to the script
+- `envFile`: Optional path to a file containing environment variable definitions

 ## Features